 To be eligible for the GeeXelerator program, applying teams must be able to present a 3-minute demo of their product’s core features and business value proposition to the Gaza Sky Geeks GeeXelerator staff.
 All teams applying to the GeeXelerator program should participate in GSG’s GeeXelerator hackathon tryout, which will be held on April 5-7, 2018.
 The hackathon tryout is your best opportunity to intensely prepare your prototype’s demo, show GSG your team’s ability to work together and help us get to know you over three days.
 All participating teams will present their demo at the end of the hackathon.
 If your team cannot participate in the Hackathon tryout, we can offer you a demo session to present your idea in the demo day at the end of the Hackathon.
 You will be considered for the GeeXelerator program but you won’t be competing for the Hackathon prize with other teams.
 All teams seeking admission are highly encouraged to participate in the Hackathon.

 Teams presenting demos at the hackathon will be ranked by judges and eligible for prizes worth up to $1000.
-Teams that present demos will also be eligible to enter the GeeXelerator program.
+One team will be selected for the HACKcelerator program, AngelHack’s 12-week acceleration program, and might win a chance to present their product in the Silicon Valley.
+Teams presenting demos will also be eligible to enter the GeeXelerator program.
+GSG will accept up to 30 teams to join the GeeXelerator program.

 The GeeXelerator Program is divided into three phases: